Skip to content

 depression due to obesity

-Diagnosing a Depressed or Overweight Person.
+Diagnosing a Depressed or Overweight Person

 So, how would you diagnose a depressed person?
 What are the symptoms?
 Increased Appetite, Reduced Activity, Low Self-Esteem, Problems with Sleep, and Excessive Alcohol Consumption, are some of the common factors.
 Read more about depression on the Elite Clinics website.
+You could almost use one method of diagnosis for both depression and obesity.
+And as a result, it is easy to put together all the reasons why they often go side by side.

 link between obesity and depression